Completing and extending shellings of vertex decomposable complexes: Revlex decomposing orders and matroid complexes

 \begin{rem} Given a rank $d$ matroid $\M$ on ground set $V$, a related question to ask is whether there exists a $d$-subset $F \subset V$ such that $\M \cup \{F\}$ is again a \emph{matroid}.
 Let ${\mathcal B}(M)$ denote the collection of facets (bases) of a matroid.
 If $F$ happens to be a \emph{circuit-hyperplane} (that is $F$ is a circuit of $\M$ and $V \backslash F$ is a circuit of the dual matroid $\M^*$), then Kahn \cite{Kah} has shown that ${\mathcal B}(\M) \cup \{F\}$ forms the set of bases of a new matroid $\M^\prime$.
 This process is known as a \emph{relaxation} of $\M$.
 Furthermore, Truemper \cite{Tru} has shown that if $M_1$ and $M_2$ are connected matroids on the same ground set and the symmetric difference ${\mathcal B}_1 \triangle {\mathcal B}_2$ has cardinality one, then in fact one of ${\mathcal B}_1$ and ${\mathcal M}_2$ is obtained from the other by relaxing a circuit-hyperplane.

 As for a nonexample we thank Jay Schweig for the following explicit construction: Consider the rank $3$ matroid $\M$ with ground set $\{x,a,b,c,d\}$ generated by the facets (bases) $\{xab, xac, xad, xbc, xbd, xcd\}$ (so that $M$ is the cone over the rank 2 uniform matroid on 4 elements).
 Note that if $F$ is any missing $3$-subset of $M$ then $x \notin F$.
-Hence we do not have the exchange property with for instance $xab$, since we cannot replace $x$ with anything to obtain a basis of $M \cup \{F\}$. \end{rem}
+Now if $F$ had the exchange property with $xab$ it could not with $xcd$, since we cannot replace $x$ with anything to obtain a basis of $M \cup \{F\}$. \end{rem}